 There are several steps required to settle the estate of a decedent.
 The job of the personal representative is to make sure that all of the steps are completed and legal requirements are met.
 Because the Probate Court has jurisdiction over the estate administration process, the personal representative is answerable to the Probate Court and must seek approval from the court on certain matters along the way.

 - Care for estate assets.
 Because one of the primary purposes of the estate administration is to transfer assets in the decedent’s estate to the appropriate people, the personal representative is required to determine which assets are part of the decedent’s probate estate and the value of those assets.
 Determining the value is also important for understanding whether there is enough money in the estate to pay its debts and expenses.
+For more information about the process of appraising estate assets, contact an experienced estate administration attorney in Michigan.

 - Paying estate debts, expenses, and taxes.
 In addition to making sure that estate assets are transferred to the appropriate people, the other major priority of the estate administration process is to make sure that the decedent’s debts are paid and that expenses related to the administration process are paid.
 The personal representative is not required to pay the estate’s debts and expenses out of their own personal assets.
 They are paid out of estate assets.
 In cases where the estate does not have enough assets to pay all debt, including claims filed against the estate, as well as expenses, then the personal representative is required to follow the statutory order of priority.
 The lower priority debt will go unpaid.